APT Executive Board

 Deer Path Middle School

-The mission of Parent Awareness is to make District 67 parents aware of available resources to assist parents, including parent education opportunities, online resources and facilitating parent to parent events, including Jump Start on 5th Grade.
+The mission of Social Emotional Learning is to make District 67 parents aware of available resources to assist parents, including parent education opportunities, online resources and facilitating parent to parent events, including Jump Start on 5th Grade.

 Digital Safety - Let's Keep the Conversation Going